snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 ![Closet](../assets/img/frontcloset02.jpg){: .mx-auto.d-block :}

 **Reusable grocery bags:** It's easier to stuff 'em in a bin or on the shelf than actually hang 'em up.
-It became *easiest* when we pared down the bag collection (why does this happen).
+It became *easiest* when we pared down our bag collection.

 **Plastic bag recycling:** Do you know the best/most intuitive spot for plastic bag recycling!?
 Me neither.
 This spot (in the pantry) was really our only option.
 Seems to be working GREAT so far to ditch (plastic #4) packaging promptly without getting in anyone's way!